Gilmorton: Economic and social history

-The House of Lords debated the inclosure act for Gilmorton in 1777.
+The Gilmorton Inclosure Act 1777 (17 Geo.
+3. c.
+122 Pr.) enclosed common land in the parish.

 A tower mill at Gilmorton was built early in the 19th century.
 The brick tower survives and has been restored, but neither the cap nor any machinery survives.

-In the 1890s the Great Central Main Line from Nottingham Victoria south to London Marylebone was built through the west of Gilmorton parish, passing 1+1/4 mi west of the village.
-It opened in 1899 with the nearest station being at Ashby Magna 2+1/2 mi northwest of the village and Lutterworth railway station slightly further away to the southwest.
+In the 1890s, the Great Central Main Line from Nottingham Victoria south to London Marylebone was built through the west of Gilmorton parish, passing 1+1/4 mi west of the village.
+It opened in 1899, with the nearest station being at Ashby Magna 2+1/2 mi northwest of the village, and Lutterworth railway station slightly further away to the southwest.

-In 1942 RAF Bruntingthorpe was opened just east of the parish.
-In 1953 its main runway was extended by 4800 ft, bringing it into Gilmorton parish and within 1/4 mi of the village.
-The air station was decommissioned in 1962, sold for civilian use in 1965 and is now Bruntingthorpe Aerodrome.
+In 1942, RAF Bruntingthorpe was opened just east of the parish.
+In 1953, its main runway was extended by 4800 ft, bringing it into Gilmorton parish and within 1/4 mi of the village.
+The air station was decommissioned in 1962, sold for civilian use in 1965, and is now Bruntingthorpe Aerodrome.

 The M1 motorway extension from Crick, Northamptonshire, north to Leeds was built parallel with the Great Central Main Line and just east of it, starting in 1965 and opening in 1968.
-In 1963 The Reshaping of British Railways report recommended that British Railways close the railway, which it did in 1969.
+A 1963 The Reshaping of British Railways report recommended that British Railways close the railway, which it did in 1969.

 Amenities

-Gilmorton has three pubs: the Crown Inn, the Grey Goose and Mortons, a Village Hall, and a combined Village Store, Post Office and Tea Room.
+Gilmorton has three pubs: the Crown Inn, the Grey Goose, and Mortons, as well as a Village Hall, and a combined Village Store, Post Office, and Tea Room.

 Gilmorton Chandler Church of England primary school serves Gilmorton and six neighbouring parishes.